PDLT-University-of-York/test-split-site/docs/ultra/test.md

     4. Click **Copy questions**.
     5. Once the copy is processed, review the status message for any errors.

 ???
-Abstract "Question pools"
+Abstract "Question pools (to draw a random subset of questions)"

-    Add a random subset of questions that already appear in another Test or Question Bank in the site.
-This is useful for creating robust assessments and also for practice quizzes that students may take multiple times.
+    Build a [question pool to randomly draw a subset from in each Test attempt](#randomisation).
+Choose from questions that already appear in another Test or Question Bank in the site.

-    Question pools do not copy questions; any edits made to questions in a pool will appear everywhere that question is used.
+    Question pools **do not copy questions**; any edits made to questions in a pool will appear everywhere that question is used.
 Deleting a question from a Question pool does not delete the question in other locations.

-    !!!
-Warning

-        For a fair and valid assessment, all questions in an individual pool must be of equivalent difficulty.
-To include questions at different levels or points values, use multiple pools.

     1. Click the **plus + icon**.
     2. Select **Add question pool**.